 passed.

-Gesture can be simulated by calling simulateGesture()
+Gesture can be simulated by calling simulateGesture() and

 passing the following arguments: the name of the gesture to simulate, an